 In 1994, Jeff Bezos founded the e-commerce solution Amazon in his garage, in Seattle.
 What started as a small start-up, it grew rapidly into the top worldwide online marketplace and at at the age of 55, he owns an empire worth US$108.2 billion.

 Graduating from Princeton in Computer Science and Electrical Engineering, he is now a retail entrepreneur, investor, chairman, and CEO of Amazon.
-Bezos also founded the Blue Origin (Aerospace Company) based on his passion for space traveling.
-In this latest project, he’s working on launching and building reusable rockets, alongside with SpaceX, Boeing, and NASA, who are working together towards a mission called: ‘Humans on Moon by 2024′ which also as another potential goal: colonies on Mars, by the 2030s.
+Bezos also founded Blue Origin (an Aerospace Company) based on his passion for space traveling.
+In this latest project, he’s working on launching and building reusable rockets, alongside SpaceX, Boeing, and NASA, who are working together towards a mission called: ‘Humans on Moon by 2024′ which also has another potential goal: colonies on Mars, by the 2030s.
+There is a whole industry of jobs that are being created by these companies, focusing on aerospace supply chain, manufacturing of parts, R&D, and so on.
+Those interested in following in his footsteps may want to think about getting into these spheres.
 He’s also introducing many projects in robotics and space technology for future expansion, so expect big news in 2020 from his companies.

 Warren Buffett – CEO of Berkshire Hathaway